5 Indians 'feared dead' in Pokhara Plane Mishap

-TNI Bureau: At least 70 people, including 66 passengers and 4 crew members were feared dead in the tragic plane crash in Pokhara.
+TNI Bureau: All 72 people including 68 passengers and 4 crew members are feared dead in the tragic plane crash in Pokhara.
 5 Indians and 10 other Foreign Nationals were among those aboard the Yeti Airlines plane.
 There were 3 infants in the ill-fated flight.

 The flight crashed during landing at Pokhara Airport.
 It was just 10 seconds away from the runway, when the crash took place.
 Most bodies were charred beyond recognition.
-While 68 bodies have been recovered so far, 2 Nepalese survivors are admitted to hospital in a critically injured condition.
+While 68 bodies have been recovered so far, efforts are on to trace the 4 missing bodies.

 The foreigners included 5 Indians, 4 Russians, 1 Irish, 2 Koreans, 1 Argentine, 1 Australian, and 1 French.
 Apart from these, 53 Nepalese were on board.
 The Indians were identified as Abhisekh Kushwaha, Bishal Sharma, Anil Kumar Rajbhar, Sonu Jaiswal and Sanjaya Jaiswal.